Tonypina/SmartTV/README.md

 - This code uses the VLC library for media playback.
 Make sure you have VLC installed on your system.

 ## Authors
-Colon Palacios Emmanuel
+- Colón Palacios Emmanuel
-Piña Rossette Marco Antonio
+- Piña Rossette Marco Antonio
-San Miguel Iturria Cecilia Fernanda
+- San Miguel Iturria Cecilia Fernanda

 ## License